VigneshwaranBS/Regex-and-Pos-Tagger-In-NLP/README.md

-# Regex and POS Tagger in NLP
+# Regex and POS Tagger in Natural Processing Language
 - This repository contains code for performing linguistic analysis on natural language text using regular expressions and part-of-speech (POS) tagging.
 The code is written in Python and can be used to extract specific patterns or tags from text corpora.

 ## Getting Started